2018 British Columbia electoral reform referendum: Campaign

 The official campaign began July 1, 2018.
 Groups had until July 6 to apply to Elections BC to be named the official proponent or opponent groups and receive $500,000 in public funding.
 On July 12, Elections BC announced that Vote PR BC would be the official proponent group and No BC Proportional Representation Society would be the official opponent group.
-Other individuals, groups and political parties are permitted to register as referendum advertisers with Elections BC, but are not eligible for public funds.
+Other individuals, groups and political parties were permitted to register as referendum advertisers with Elections BC but were not eligible for public funds.

 The NDP and Green Party campaigned for proportional representation.
 Sonia Furstenau, a Green MLA, held town halls about electoral reform in cities across the province in July and August.
 BC Premier John Horgan launched the NDP's referendum campaign in early September, saying "Proportional representation means exactly what it says.
 Whatever proportion, or share, of the vote a party wins, they get that many seats in government."
 Andrew Wilkinson, BC Liberal leader, opposed the referendum and a change to a proportional representation system.

 Elections BC mailed a referendum information card to every household in the province between September 10 and 28, and a voter's guide between October 15 and 26.
 Voters received their referendum voting package in the mail between October 22 and November 2.
 In early September, the members of the Canadian Union of Postal Workers voted in favour of job action.
 The strike resulted in Elections BC extending the voting deadline by a week.

 In early November, Horgan announced that he had cast his ballot for proportional representation, and that his first choice was MMP.
 Vote PR BC, the official proponent group, flew Andrew Coyne to Vancouver to give a talk endorsing PR, where Coyne announced he supported Rural–Urban Proportional.